SuperOfficeDocs/superoffice-docs/docs/onsite/install/netserver/wcf-primer.md

 ![config-web-server][img2]

-For the web server to talk to the backend you must change the `DefaultMode` to "Remote".
+For the web server to talk to the backend you must change the [DefaultMode][1] to "Remote".

 * With ASMX services, that was enough.
 * With WCF, you must also set up the WCF binding to connect the web server to the app server.
 Configuration of a binding includes SOAP version, protocol, security, and so on.